For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 Take a look at our BETA site and see what we’ve done so far.

-Reagents can be applied manually by pipette or the sequence of the protocol can be adapted to automated and semi-automated systems if these are available.
+Reagents can be applied manually by pipette, or this protocol can be adapted for automated and semi-automated systems if these are available.

 For enzymatic methods, horseradish peroxidase (HRP) or alkaline phosphatase (AP) are the most commonly used enzymes.
-There are a number of chromogens used with these enzymes (see note x).
+There are a number of chromogens are used with these enzymes.

-If necessary, perform antigen retrieval before commencing with immunostaining.
+Perform antigen retrieval before commencing with immunostaining if necessary.

 Materials and reagents

 To achieve a stronger signal, various strategies have been developed to add more enzyme or fluorophore to the target of interest.

 This technique uses the high affinity of avidin for biotin, an enzyme co-factor in carboxylation reactions.
 Avidin has four binding sites for biotin and binding is essentially irreversible.

 In brief, the primary antibody is bound to the protein of interest.
 A biotinylated secondary antibody is then bound to the primary antibody.
 In a separate reaction, a complex of avidin and biotinylated enzyme is formed by mixing the two in a ratio that leaves some of the binding sites on avidin unoccupied.
 This complex is then incubated with the tissue section after the antibody incubations.
 The unoccupied biotin-binding sites on the complex bind to the biotinylated secondary antibody.
 This attaches more enzyme to the target than is possible using an enzyme-conjugated secondary or primary antibody.